BOOKS ON ARCHITECTURE

 A.-M. Lecoq, "Les fêtes de la Renaissance", Monuments Historiques, 119, 1982, pp. 209-214.

-I. McFarlane, The Entry of Henri II into Paris, 16 June 1549, Binghamon, N. Y., Center for Medieval and Early Renaissance Studies, 1982.
+I. McFarlane, The Entry of Henri II into Paris, 16 June 1549, Binghamon, New York, Center for Medieval and Early Renaissance Studies, 1982.

 Y. Pauwels, "Propagande architecturale et rhétorique du Sublime: Serlio et les ‘Joyeuses entrées’ de 1549", Gazette des Beaux-Arts, 137, May-June 2001, pp. 221-236.